seth-linares/ViT-Image-Tokenizer/README.md

 - **Gemini**
 - **Claude**

-Despite their success and dominance in NLP, they have not been used in vision tasks until recently.
-Vision Transformers, ViTs for short, are a relatively newer class of models that use the transformer architecture for vision tasks.
-They have been shown to be very effective in image classification tasks, and have been shown to **outperform CNNs** in some cases.

-Typically, in vision tasks, attention mechanisms are used to capture the relationships between pixels in an image.
-This is done by using convolutional layers in CNNs.
-However, ViTs use transformers to capture these relationships, and have shown to be very effective in tasks such as image classification.

-The main drawback of ViTs when compared to CNNs is that they require a lot of training data to perform well.
-This inherent flaw stems from the fact that transformers **do not** have the **"inductive biases"** native to CNNs.

-What does this mean?
-CNNs are designed to capture spatial relationships between pixels.
-When a CNN looks at an image, it assumes that the pixels that are close to each other are more related than pixels that are far apart.
-This is a very strong inductive bias, and it allows CNNs to perform well on relatively small datasets.

-Transformers do not have this inductive bias and therefore do not make any assumptions about the spatial relationships between pixels.
-What researchers have found, however, is that **"large scale training trumps inductive biases."** While the initial cost means that ViTs require a lot of data to perform well, after training, they are able to use what they learned and generalize it to new tasks with much less data.
+Despite the success of transformers in natural language processing (NLP), their application to computer vision is recent.
+Vision Transformers (ViTs) adapt the transformer architecture for image-based tasks and have demonstrated impressive results – sometimes even outperforming traditional Convolutional Neural Networks (CNNs).

+Unlike CNNs, which use convolutional layers to analyze image regions, ViTs rely on transformers to model relationships between any part of an image.
+This flexibility makes them powerful for tasks like image classification.

+The main trade-off with ViTs lies in their data-hungry nature.
+CNNs have inherent 'inductive biases' that prioritize understanding the relationships between nearby pixels – an assumption well-suited to images.
+This allows CNNs to work well with less training data.

+Transformers lack this built-in assumption about image structure.
+However, researchers have discovered that massive amounts of training data can compensate for this limitation.
+Once trained on large datasets, ViTs can often generalize their knowledge to new tasks with less additional data than CNNs.

 ## Why I Chose to Work on an Image Encoder/Tokenizer for ViTs